Helping you get through life

-It's only a problem if shyness stops us doing stuff we want to.
-Like getting ourselves noticed or achieving our potential.
+It's only a problem if shyness stops us doing stuff we want to - like getting noticed or achieving your potential.

-Sometimes we are born timid.
-Maybe it's in our genes.
-Plus we're all told not to show off or talk to strangers.
+Sometimes people are born timid, while others become shy because of experiences they had, maybe in childhood.
+For example, being told not to show off or talk to strangers.

-For others, we become shy because we've experienced things that make us wary.
-Maybe we've been rejected, ridiculed or ignored.
-Our self-esteem gets lowered, so we start to avoid the thing that made us feel bad like social contact with other people.
-Then it becomes a habit.
+Other people become shy because they experience things that make them wary - like being rejected, ridiculed or ignored.
+As a result, self-esteem gets lowered, so they start to avoid the things that made them feel bad - like social contact with other people.
+Then it becomes habit.

 Shy people are often loyal, thoughtful, conscientious - great friends.
 Imagine the world if everyone was pushy and loud.
-So there's no problem being shy - if we're happy.
+So there's no problem being shy - if you're happy.

 But shy people can be lonely and isolated.
 Or end up being sidestepped, not getting asked out, not getting that pay rise or that uni place.
-They can almost always settle for second best.
+They may end up always settling for second best.

 Go easy on yourself.
 You wouldn't expect to pass GCSE Maths without working at it.
 No one becomes a dazzlingly popular, assertive person overnight.

-So start slow.
-Find a bunch of friends or family.
-Then make sure you get a word in edgeways.
+Start slow.
+Find a bunch of friends or family, then make sure you get a word in edgeways.
 Next, try asking a question at the end of a lesson or even putting your hand up in class.
-Wait till you're confident here before taking the plunge with strangers.
-Try asking people about themselves.
-Get them talking.
+Wait until you're confident here before taking the plunge with strangers.
+You could start with shop assistants - asking about the clothes their selling, making eye contact and smiling.
+When it comes to social situations, try asking people about themselves and get them talking.
 This takes the pressure off you.

 Most important: be happy with yourself.
 Your own approval is more important than anyone else's.
-So write that list of all the things you're good at.
-Mine starts with "knowing all the Number Ones from 2001?
+So write that list of all the things you're good at - even trivial things.
 The cheesier the better.